 interesting and friendly people to be met along the way.

 After that, I was quite unfazed by the guy who left me in charge of his hamburger joint while he popped out to find a map for me.
-My command of Norwegian being even more limited than my Swedish, I was unable even to get the customers to buy me a beer, and could only smile and say "Hello, I don't speak Norwegian".
+My command of Norwegian being even more limited than my Swedish, I was unable even to get the customers to buy me a beer, and could only stall them by smiling and saying "Hello, I don't speak Norwegian".

 The first red-headed hitchhiker was also entertaining, but paled beside Margerine.
 She was a huge lesbian, also drunk, who had had a fight with her girlfriend the night before, and been thrown out of their house, so she was trying to get home to her mother's.
 She was so big that the inertia-reel seat belt ran out of travel before it reached the clip.
 Unwilling to admit this though, she dutifully held it a couple of inches away from the clip for the rest of the journey.
 I don't know if this was for my benefit or that of the police.